Learning to read can be fun. Here are some ideas for

 Let the child pretend to read the story.
 Allow

 her to hold the book and turn the pages as the adult points to the pictures.

-Make the story come alive by using different
+Make the story come alive by using different voices

 Children never get bored of hearing their favorite

 to develop literacy skills.